neilberkman/clippy/README.md

 pasty | tesseract - - | pbcopy
 ```

-### 🔄 Scripting with Multiple Files
+### Scripting with Multiple Files

-Copy files in Finder, then process them with clean, scriptable output.
+Copy files in Finder, then process them.

 ```bash
 # Copy 10 files in Finder, then process each one: